johnahumanbeing/Tembea-KE_TEST/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to us at [contact@tembea-ke](mailto:mseewak@gmail.com).
+If you have any questions or suggestions, feel free to reach out to me at [contact@John](mailto:mseewak@gmail.com).

 Happy traveling!